lgatto/lgatto.github.io/_drafts/2022-12-15-ungrading-assessment.md

 This second part of the assessment looks at on-line evaluation forms that 3rd bachelor students are asked to fill out.
-There are two types of forms, one for the teaching unit (i.e the theoretical part of the course) and a second one for the practical sessions.
+There are two types of forms: one for the teaching unit (i.e the theoretical part of the course) and a second one for the practical sessions.
 These evaluation forms can be requested by the instructor or the faculty (and are indeed asked for every three years by the latter, if I remember well).
-I have three forms available, from two different cohorts.
+I have three forms available, for two different cohorts.

 1. Evaluations for the teaching unit from 2021.
-That's one that I requested.
+That's one that I requested myself.
 Given that my courses blend theory and practice, I only requested the teaching unit questions, asking students to fill out the form considering both aspects.
-This form was completed by 27 students (individual questions were answered by 25 to 27 students) with represents half of the students.
+This form was completed by 27 students (individual questions were answered by 25 to 27 students), corresponding to half of the class.

 2. Evaluations for the teaching unit and practicals from 2022.
 These were requested by the faculty, hence for both parts.
-The requests and links to the forms where received after I completed the course, I was only able to inform and remind students by forum announcements, hence a low participation rate: only 7 students (with one question getting 6 answers), just under 12% of the full cohort.
+The requests and links to the forms where received after completion of the course, and I was only able to inform and remind students through forum announcements, hence a low participation rate: only 7 students (with one question getting 6 answers), corresponding to just under 12% of the full cohort.
 This probably induces some bias, where only the most committed students, and hence those more likely to provide positive feedback, participated.

 Here are the score for the 2022 teaching unit and practical sessions.
 The student answer each question[^3] by providing a score